sleeppy-bro-july/daniyarzhinsiuly-skillswap/README.md

 - Accessibility considerations
 - Mobile-first responsive design

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

-- Built for hackathon demonstration
+- Built for FOBISIA hackathon demonstration
 - Inspired by professional networking platforms
 - Designed for student and professional collaboration

 ---

-**Ready to connect and share knowledge?
-Start your SkillSwap journey today!** 🚀